-Linda Addison is Managing Partner of the United States practice, a member of Norton Rose Fulbright's Global Executive Committee, and Chair of the US Management Committee.
+Linda Addison is Managing Partner of the United States practice, Chair of the US Management Committee and a member of Norton Rose Fulbright's Global Executive Committee.

 An exceptional legal strategist and negotiator, she is skilled at resolving disputes and advising clients on how to avoid the courtroom; but when a dispute must be resolved at the courthouse, her peers acknowledge her as the lawyer to handle a "bet-the-company" case.

 Linda was profiled in the stories, "Able to Defy Long Odds" and "Tough as Nails."

 Linda has more than three decades of experience trying cases in US federal and state courts and before arbitration panels.
 She is a member of the American Board of Trial Advocates (ABOTA), and has tried more than 50 cases to judgment as lead counsel.
 Linda has tried cases involving patent and trademark infringement, trade secrets, breach of contract, business torts, partnership and joint venture disputes, international disputes, securities, common law and statutory fraud, banking disputes, bankruptcy, and debtor/creditor disputes.
 She also has first-chaired Markman hearings.